Best Rain Sensors for Sprinkler Systems (2026)

 Hunter WR-CLIK vs Rain Bird WR2-RFC (wireless rain+freeze)

-Pick Hunter WR-CLIK if: Distance from sensor to receiver exceeds 100 ft, or you want the cheapest wireless rain+freeze sensor with Hunter's Quick Response.
+Pick Hunter WR-CLIK if: Distance from sensor to receiver exceeds 100 ft, or you want instant Quick Response triggering rather than threshold accumulation.

-Pick Rain Bird WR2-RFC if: You're in an RF-noisy environment (apartment buildings, near cell towers) or want fine-grained freeze setpoint control.
+Pick Rain Bird WR2-RFC if: You're in an RF-noisy environment (apartment buildings, near cell towers), want fine-grained freeze setpoint control, or simply want the cheaper of the two premium wireless kits today.

 Orbit 57069N vs Toro 53769 (cheapest wired rain+freeze)

-Orbit's 57069N (~$20) is the price-per-feature winner — hygroscopic disk rain sensing from 1/8" to 1" plus a thermistor-driven freeze shutoff for under $25.
-Toro's 53769 (~$37) is about 85% more expensive but ships with a longer 25 ft factory wire pre-attached and Toro's branded compatibility for those running Toro controllers.
-Both splice into any 24 VAC controller's NC sensor port. [src6, src9]
+Orbit's 57069N ($13.71) is the price-per-feature winner — hygroscopic disk rain sensing from 1/8" to 1" plus a thermistor-driven freeze shutoff for under $15.
+Toro's 53769 ($40.86) is roughly three times the price but ships with a longer 25 ft factory wire pre-attached and Toro's branded compatibility for those running Toro controllers.
+Both splice into any 24 VAC controller's NC sensor port, and neither carries a WaterSense label because rain sensors cannot. [src6, src9, src10]

 Pick Orbit 57069N if: You need the cheapest defensible freeze-protected wired sensor, period.

-Pick Toro 53769 if: You're on a Toro controller and want the factory-pair branded wire kit without an extension splice.
+Pick Toro 53769 if: You're on a Toro controller and want the factory-pair branded wire kit without an extension splice — and note it is now the only buyable Toro sensor on Amazon US.

 Irritrol RFS1000 vs Hunter WR-CLIK (long-life wireless)